 Regular Lightroom users and readers of X-Equals are probably aware that with the introduction of custom picture packages in Lightroom 3, photographers gained additional tools for outputting their photographs whether destined for the printer or as a JPEG file.
 A lesser known feature of the Print module is the ability to add a simple frame or border using this text.

 To get started, select the image(s) you want to add text to and move into the print module.
 If you’re working with multiple images, it’s often easier to add them to a Quick Collection (B) first and then work from that collection.
-The first step once in the print module is click on the Page Setup button on the left to define the sizes and characteristics of our image.
+The first step once in the print module is to click on the Page Setup button on the left to define the sizes and characteristics of our image.

 The default is set to Letter but for this I’ve changed it to Borderless 10 x 15.
 If you’re sending it to an online provider, using a local minilab or pro lab, or printing it yourself your choice may vary.
 There are plenty of other sizes possible depending on the printer installed, ranging from CD/DVD covers to large, borderless pages.
 Choose the size you want and then click Ok.
 You can use this same method even if your destination is the web.